6ord/NFLfootball/README.md

 # October 15, 2018 Update

 Project now scrapes team boxscores a week at a time, in appending fashion.
-The following is the end-to-end process:
+The following is the end-to-end process from data collection to match-up recommendation/ranking:

   1. boxscoreScrapeWk(wkNum) function in nflTeamBoxscoreScrape_v2.py collects boxscore data see September 3, 2018 update for more detail.
   2. nflTeamBoxscoreOutput.r sources: